 Some people have only one outbreak of sores.
 Some people have periods of frequent outbreaks (every few weeks).
-Outbreaks of herpes sores may occur less frequently over time.
+Outbreaks of herpes sores usually happen less often over time.

 To prevent oral herpes outbreaks, avoid overexposure to wind, sun, and extreme temperatures.
 Use sunscreen and lip balm on affected areas.

-Ask your health care provider about medications that can help prevent outbreaks.
+If you are having frequent outbreaks, ask your healthcare provider about medicines that can help prevent outbreaks.